wyzelabs-inc/AdaptiveDistillation/README.md

 # Adaptive Distillation
 This repository is the main source code for the [paper](https://arxiv.org/abs/2110.09674) titled: "Adaptive Distillation: Aggregating Knowledge from Multiple Paths for Efficient Distillation".
-This paper has been accepted to BMVC2021 for publication.
+This paper has been published in [BMVC2021](https://www.bmvc2021-virtualconference.com/conference/papers/paper_1528.html).

 To reproduce the experiments with CIFAR-100 dataset, please follow the instructions below: